radumarias/zeroize-python/README.md

 # Caveats of `mlock()`

-`mlock` works on pages, so 2 variables could reside in the same page and if you `munlock` one it will `munlock` the whole page and also the memory for the other variable.
+`mlock` works on pages, so two variables could reside in the same page and if you `munlock` one it will `munlock` the whole page and also the memory for the other variable.
  Ideally you could `munlock` all your vars at same time so it would not be affected by the overlap.
 One strategy could be to expire your vars that store credentials when not used and to reload them again when needed.
 Like that you could `mlock` when you load them and `munlock` on expire and keep all vars under the same expire policy.
 Like this all var will be `munlock`ed at the same time.

 # Examples